rusefi/rusefi_documentation/Try-It.md

 ### Compile firmware

 You can compile the firmware, making changes and submitting bug fixes.
-See http://rusefi.com/wiki/index.php?title=Development:Source_code_intro
+See [HOWTO Contribute to Firmware](HOWTO-contribute-to-firmware)

 ### Experiment with java based dev console, tuner studio, etc.